harshtrivedi134/car-servicing-appointment-scheduler/README.md

    `$ mvn clean install`
 3. To run the spring-boot project.
    `$ mvn spring-boot:run`

+4. Navigate to Swagger UI
+   `Go to http://localhost:8080/swagger-ui.html to view the endpoints and test them`

-4. To stop the postgres container.
+5. To stop the postgres container.
     `$ ./teardown.sh`

 ## License